tonyhicks20/Amy-AI-Cli-Helper/README.md

 ## First-Time Setup

-On first run, Bob will prompt you to enter your OpenAI API key.
+On first run, Amy will prompt you to enter your OpenAI API key.
 This is encrypted and stored securely in `~/.amy-command-tool/config.json` using machine-specific encryption keys.

 ## Usage